-There are many different reasons why a Commercial Driver’s License (CDL) could be suspended or revoked.
+There are many different reasons why a commercial driver’s license (CDL) could be suspended or revoked.
 One common reason is receiving a DUI.
 This happens whether you are operating your personal vehicle or a commercial motor vehicle at the time of the charge.
-Once a driver has received a DUI and his or her license gets revoked, he or she can’t operate a commercial motor vehicle.
+Once a driver has received a DUI and their license gets revoked, they can’t operate a commercial motor vehicle.
 Tickets or convictions from out of state also hold reciprocity in the state of Connecticut.
-They are reported to the Department of Motor Vehicles and then transferred to your Connecticut Drivers License.
+They are reported to the Department of Motor Vehicles and then transferred to your Connecticut driver’s license.

 If one of these offenses occurs in conjunction with driving a vehicle that is transporting hazardous materials, the minimum disqualification will be for three years.
 If convicted twice for either driving under the influence or refusal or failure of a BAC test, the result would be a lifetime disqualification of your commercial driver license.
 A first offense of using a commercial vehicle while under the influence of a controlled substance will also result in a lifetime disqualification.